kind3r/getting-started-with-your-artillery-printer/setup.md

 ## Your first useful print(s)

-Now that you got your first material tunned in you should definately print a strain relief for the bed cable as it's prety fragile.
+Now that you got your first material tunned in you should definately print a **strain relief for the bed cable** as it's prety fragile.

 > [Artillery Genius Bed Cable Strain Relief](https://www.thingiverse.com/thing:4056229) by fritz11 is the one I use.

-2nd most useful print is a cable relief for the belt going to the extruder as it moves a lot and has a tendency to get unplugged.
+2nd most useful print is a **cable relief for the ribbon** going to the extruder as it moves a lot and has a tendency to get unplugged.

 > I use the [Artillery Genius cable relief](https://www.thingiverse.com/thing:3998458) by ivan_lisi but there are also other versions out there.

-3rd print should be a dust filter for your filament.
-For that you also need a piece of dishwater sponge.
+3rd print should be a **dust filter** for your filament.
+For that you also need a piece of a clean dishwater sponge.

 > I use the [Filament Dust Filter](https://www.thingiverse.com/thing:190118) by sneakypoo